 Of course, this isn’t the first time Trump has been publicly corrected by foreign officials — or even the first time that such a correction has involved fire.
 Last year, Trump was humiliated by Finnish President Sauli Niinistö after he claimed that Finland’s leader had told him they prevent fires by “raking” their forests.

-Perhaps Trump should consider just shutting up about fires.
+Perhaps Trump should consider just shutting up about fires, unless he wants to talk about the dumpster fire in the Oval Office.

 Featured image is a screen capture.